By: Jenifer Chrisman

 “You never really understand a person until you consider things from his point of view… until you climb in his skin and walk around in it.”

-– Atticus Finch, To Kill A Mockingbird
+– Atticus Finch, To Kill a Mockingbird

 Aging is both a curse and a blessing.
 The older we get, the more aches and pains we endure, and the more losses we experience.
 The blessings are less easily definable, watching history as it forms before our eyes (although this too can be curse), the people we get to love, for whatever time we have with them, and the time to try to make amends for our mistakes, to be better people.